ahbarnett/multilingual-julia/README.md

 1. `make`

 This goes to each directory and makes/runs all examples.
-Total wall-clock time is around 20 seconds.
+Total wall-clock time is around 30 seconds, a lot due to Julia first-run times.

 ### To do